 Women's basketball.
 Founded 2000.

-The Storm are a perennial powerhouse in the WNBA, winning the Finals in 2004 and making the playoffs regularly.
+The Storm are a perennial powerhouse in the WNBA, winning the Finals in 2004, 2010 and 2018, and making the playoffs regularly.
 Though always contending with attendance issues endemic to women's pro sports, the Storm attracted a local ownership group, who purchased the team from the Sonics ownership when their male counterparts left town in 2008.
 Season: May to September.

 Minor-league baseball.
 Founded 1960.